Almost everyone experiences at least one layoff in their work life.

 With your future direction in mind (above), start moving toward your new career.

 When you meet someone who could help you with your job search, don't hand out your work business cards with the contact info crossed off and your non-work contact info written in.
 Instead, give them your card, a card that presents you, separate from your current employer.

-Put your name, non-work phone number and email address, plus target job title/personal branding statement on the card, and location as in the fictional example below.
+Put your name, non-work phone number and email address, plus LinkedIn profile URL and target job title/personal branding statement on the card, and location as in the fictional example below.

 You do not need to include your street address on the card.
 Including your city and state is usually a good idea, so that people know your general location (or your target location).